-- Eight island pass including Mykonos, Paros, Noxos, Ios, Amorgos, Santorini, and Heraklion-Crete.
+- Eight island pass including Mykonos, Paros, Naxos, Ios, Amorgos, Santorini, and Heraklion-Crete.

 Understanding the Greek ferry system is not as simple as you would think.
-It’s recommended to check the various schedules online before you go to best plan your route.
+It’s recommended to check the various schedules online ahead of time so that you go to best plan your route.
 You can then book your ferry tickets online.
 The Hostelbay Greek Island Hopping Pass is an e-pass, so you won’t have to print out the ticket as you can just show your ticket on your mobile phone to board the ship.
-You may have to print out your tickets or collect them from the Port for some of the other service providers.
+Do however keep in mind that you may have to print out your tickets or collect them from the Port for some of the other service providers.
 Once your ferry tickets are booked and confirmed, you can then go ahead and book your accommodation.

-Accommodation across the Greek islands range from chic designer hotels and large resorts to rustic guesthouses and quaint B&Bs.
-You can expect the white-washed circular buildings built on hillsides with the most spectacular views on the more touristy islands.
+What makes Greece such a great country is the fact that there are various accommodation types and styles for all travelers.
+One quick Google search and you will immediately notice that accommodation options across the Greek islands range from chic designer hotels and large resorts to rustic guesthouses and quaint B&Bs.
+You can expect the white-washed circular buildings built on hillsides with the most spectacular views of the more touristy islands.

-During the high season (between July to September), accommodation can book out quickly so make sure to secure your accommodation well in advance.
-You should also expect to pay inflated prices during this season – sometimes double the amount compared to out-of-season prices.
+During the high season (between July to September), accommodation can book out quickly so make sure to secure your accommodation well in advance to avoid disappointment.
+You should also expect to pay inflated prices during the high season – sometimes double the amount compared to out-of-season prices.

-You’ll find that most decent accommodations will have their own swimming pool and sun deck area which will be great for spending lazy days at.
+Thankfully, you will also find that the vast majority of the more decent accommodations will have their own swimming pool as well as their own private sun deck area which will be great for spending lazy days.

 Use the map below to search for accommodation across the Greek islands: